Hidradenitis suppurativa: Signs and symptoms

 Abscesses heal slowly (if at all) and return; scars form

-The repetitive healing and reopening eventually cause tunnels to form beneath the skin and permanent scars.
+The repetitive healing and reopening eventually cause tunnels to form beneath the skin, which are called sinus tracts, and permanent scars.

 Some people have HS wounds on their skin all the time.
-For others, such as this patient, scars may be the only sign of HS for a while.
+For others, scars may be the only sign of HS for a while.

 Treatment can prevent HS from progressing